Prag8855/aab/content/guides/visit-berlin.md

 - [**Brandenburg Gate**](https://goo.gl/maps/pJvVaLRLvsHyYg5S6) (*Brandenburger Tor*)
     The iconic gate on Berlin's East-West axis.
 - **[Christmas markets](https://www.visitberlin.de/en/christmas-markets-berlin)**
     In November and December, you can visit Berlin's Christmas markets.
 There are dozens of them.
 Many are in scenic locations.
-There are dozens of kiosks that sell hot drinks, food, sweets and artisanal goods.
+There are dozens of kiosks that sell hot drinks, food, sweets and home-made goods.
 The Christmas markets are open from the middle of November to the end of December.
 - [**East Side Gallery**](https://goo.gl/maps/R18gdTWvTqdSxHqn7)
     A long mural painted directly on the Berlin wall.
 - [**Mauerpark**](https://g.page/mauerpark-berlin)